History of Spring River

 ~ Rudolf Steiner

 Spring River School is an initiative of Jacksonville Educational Community, a pioneering non-profit organization founded by parents and local educators driven by a common desire to create a transformative educational experience focused on the whole-child approach.
 This impulse led to the establishment of Florida's first Waldorf-inspired K-8 all-outdoor education program.
-Spring River's formation was supported in part by the caring community of The Playgarden, Inc., who assisted Spring River with Board of Director oversite and administrative support for many years.
+Spring River's formation was supported in part by the caring community of The Playgarden, Inc., who assisted with Board oversite and administrative support in the early years.

-The school began in 2014 with a small group of parents gathering in local parks for seasonal community festivals and parent education study groups.
+Spring River began in 2014 as a small group of parents gathering in local parks for seasonal community festivals and parent education study groups.
 The following year, these parents enlisted local teachers to offer homeschool enrichment classes that included World Languages, Movement, Handwork, Nature Immersion, and Dramatic Arts.
-Based on the needs of the growing homeschool community, Spring River expanded to include a full offering of academic main lessons and enrichment classes, all taught by experienced professional educators.
-We also developed the area's first K-3 Nature Immersion Forest School, which meets in local preserves and parks two days per week.
+Based on the needs of the growing homeschool community, Spring River expanded to include a full offering of academic main lessons and enrichment classes, taught by experienced professional educators.
+We also developed the area's first K-5 Nature Immersion Forest School, which meets in local preserves and parks two days per week.

 Spring River was established out of love and respect for childhood and a common understanding that teaching is an art.
-We serve approximately 120 students from all over the Jacksonville area.
+We serve approximately 150 students from all over the Jacksonville area.
 Beyond our K-8 programming, we seek to serve the community where a need arises.
 As a result of community need, we also offer Spring River's Dewdrops, an unstructured parent-led playgroup with outdoor meet-ups once a week at local parks.
 Dewdrops is for caregivers and their young children, ages birth to 5.
+We also offer seasonal parent/child classes.
+A new high school offering will begin in fall 2024.

-Our dedicated teachers are supported by a program director, an enrollment administrator, two faculty chairs, a committed board of directors, and a vibrant volunteer community.
+Our dedicated teachers are supported by an administrative team, two faculty chairs, a committed board of directors, and a vibrant volunteer community.
 We offer hands-on creative programming inspired by Waldorf methods of learning, meeting each family with warmth and joy.
-We support one another through homeschool classes, festivals, and community gatherings.
+We support one another through festivals, events, and other community gatherings.
 Our goal is for our community to grow and to continue learning and enriching our lives through a shared experience and reverence for the wondrous capacities of human beings, especially our children.

 Spring River welcomes families of all identities and backgrounds with open arms and hearts.
 We support and embrace diversity in all of its forms, including differences in ethnicity, cultural and religious heritage, sexual orientation, socio-economic background, geographic origin, and family structure.
 We provide our students with a rich, inclusive curriculum that reflects the world in which we live and fosters a safe atmosphere where every member of the community is respected, and multiple viewpoints can be peacefully expressed.
 Diversity within our community is an asset.
 For this reason, we actively cultivate this diversity in all aspects of school life including the composition of our student body, staff, and leadership.
 We commit to work through the tensions that arise amid genuine community and to use those tensions as a vehicle to self-reflect critically and fearlessly.
 We believe this commitment to diversity will help prepare today’s children for tomorrow’s world.